planetruby/awesome-rubies/README.md

 github: [mame/optcarrot](https://github.com/mame/optcarrot)

 The goal is a NES (Nintendo Entertainment System) emulator that works at 20 fps (frames/seconds) in Ruby 2.0.
 An original NES works at 60 fps.
-If Ruby3x3 succeeds, we can enjoy NES games with ruby!
+If Ruby 3x3 succeeds, we can enjoy NES games with ruby!

 NOTE: We do not aim to create a practical NES emulator.
 There have been already many great emulators available.
 We recommend you use another emulator if you just want to play a game.

-**Benchmark example*
+**Benchmark example**

 ![](https://raw.githubusercontent.com/mame/optcarrot/master/doc/benchmark-summary.png)